 I wasn't as worried as you might imagine.
 I couldn't count the number of times I had been pulled over in the past.
-My only worries were things beyond my control-Charlotte and Lenny's reactions.
-What if things did get hairy and I had to shoot the cop in front of Lenny and Charlotte?
+My only worries were things beyond my controlfront of Lenny and Charlotte?
 How would that change the way they saw me?
 I didn't know and hoped to God that I would not have to find out.